 Vinland has proven more difficult to find.
 Some believe that L’Anse aux Meadows is part of Vinland, though the area notably lacks several key features, including no wild grapes.

-As quickly as the Vikings came to North America, their time there was even shorter.
 The settlement at L”Anse aux Meadows was only in use for roughly twenty years or so.
 It’s estimated that the Vinland settlements lasted the same amount of time.

 The more likely scenario is that the Vinland settlements were too far away to be sustainable.
 The Greenland colony itself was not even self-sufficient, and with that as the nearest outpost, the Norsemen did not have the necessary support to sustain far-flung remote settlements.

 Even though they abandoned their Vinland settlements, that did not mark the end of their contact.
 The Vikings still sailed west to harvest timber for ships from the Labrador coast as well as trade with some of the more friendly natives.

 The Greenland settlements continued to exist for centuries.
 However, by the mid 15th century Iceland lost contact with the remaining Greenlanders, who subsequently vanished.